corbindavenport/peek/README.md

 Peek
 ================
 Peek is a browser extension that lets you preview dozens of types of documents before you download them.
 Just hover over a file's link, and Peek will display an interactive preview of the file instantly.
-Peek also allows you to expand a preview to a new browser window for easier viewing.

-Peek supports previews for the following file formats:
+Peek can create previews for the following file formats:

-* PDF and RTF Files
+* PDF, TXT, RTF documents
 * Word Documents (.doc, .docx)
 * Excel Documents (.xls, .xlsx)
 * PowerPoint Presentations (.ppt, .pptx)
 * WebM, MP4, GIFV, and OGG/OGV Video
 * MP3 and WAV Audio

-In addition to direct file links, Peek also supports previewing links to public Google Docs files, Imgur GIFV links, and Gfycat links.
+* JPEG, PNG, GIF, SVG, PNG, APNG, ICO, and BMP images

+Peek can also show documents hosted on Google Docs and Apple iCloud.
+However, iCloud support is limited to Keynote files, as Apple doesn't allow other documents to be embedded.

 [![Download for Chrome](https://corbin.io/img/chrome-button.png)](https://chrome.google.com/webstore/detail/peek/bfpogemllmpcpclnadighnpeeaegigjk) [![Download for Opera](https://corbin.io/img/opera-button.png)](https://addons.opera.com/en/extensions/details/peek/)

 ---------------------------------------------------------

-__New in Peek 2.2.1:__
+__New in Peek 3.0:__

+- Rewritten codebase using [Tippy.js](https://atomiks.github.io/tippyjs/) for popups
+- Added previews for JPEG, PNG, GIF, SVG, PNG, APNG, ICO, and BMP images
-- Added Patreon link
+- Added previews for plain text (.txt) files
-- Updated jQuery dependency to latest version
-- Minor bug fixes
+- Improved PDF previews on Chrome
+- Added previews for iCloud links (currently limited to Keynote files)
+- Removed previews for Gfycat and Giphy links

 ---------------------------------------------------------